 2. Invest in customer onboarding and education

 Customer engagement and retention largely depend on how well they know your product and can use it.
-Make sure you implement an effective onboarding program and assist customers in their experiences – help them with software installation and configuration, advise on setting up working environments, provide user instructions.
+Make sure you implement an effective client onboarding program and assist users throughout the whole customer journey – help them with software updates, installation, and configuration, advise on setting up working environments, and provide instructions.

 Needless to say, your service agents must be familiar with onboarding procedures and capable of providing professional assistance.